“And [Jesus] said to the woman, ‘Your faith has saved you; go in peace’.”

 Still, we don’t risk enough, though we recall times when we perhaps did risk and back then we often risked a lot.

-It beckons us, doesn’t it, to stretch out our hand for our forgiveness, for God’s mercy.
-The grace remains, meeting acceptance via faith.
+It beckons us, doesn’t it, to stretch out our hand for forgiveness, for God’s mercy.
+And grace remains, meeting God’s acceptance via faith.

 Only faith can save us, and sure, we might already be ‘saved’ but how saved (from a ‘lived reality’ perspective) are we today?
-Is our faith alive, relevant, humming, out-spoken, demonstrative, exigent, active?
+Is our faith alive, relevant, humming, out-spoken via our character, demonstrative, exigent, active — and, above all, compassionate?